Weight and handicapping have long been a cornerstone of form analysis for racing tips … but that doesn’t make it a science that’s been settled.

 Form analysis is an ever-changing beast, as is the market and the way it incorporates different factors.
 Don Scott popularised the analysis of weight in Australia… now some argue it’s a very minor factor, while for others it’s as important as ever.

 So what to think?
 We asked some of the Champion Bets professionals for their thoughts.

 It’s one factor among many that goes into pricing a horse.
 It’s not as big a factor as the old 1 length = 1.5 kgs that Don Scott worked on.
 Most analysts would use a compressed version of that.

 Weight is easier to carry over shorter trips, so the compression is more for a 1000m race than a 2400m race.

 Aaron Barby, former SA analyst

 Weight would be one of the last things that I consider, and one of the least important factors.
-I still think it’s a factor, but I focus on sprint racing and I think it becomes more of a factor over longer distances.
+I still think t’s a factor, but I focus on sprint racing and I think it becomes more of a factor over longer distances.

-I think it’s a factor, but I don’t think it’s that important and I think the market probably factors it in for you already – it’s one of those obvious things that everyone can see.
+It’s a factor, but I don’t think it’s that important and I think the market probably factors it in for you already – it’s one of those obvious things that everyone can see.
 I don’t there’s as much importance in it as there is in other things that perhaps aren’t as obvious.